 Would it be possible to do all my Christmas shopping in one day?

 I wasn’t sure.
 I have a lot of people to buy for.
-We now do a Secret Santa for the grown-ups in both my family and my husband’s family (check out my unique gift ideas for grown-ups), so that has reduced this number, but it’s still around 60, even if some of those gifts are very small.
+We now do a Secret Santa for the grown-ups in both my family and my husband’s family, so that has reduced this number, but it’s still around 60, even if some of those gifts are very small.

 In addition, I have four stockings to fill for my kids – and several friends and relatives have birthdays in December or early January, so my list includes them too, as if I don’t buy their gifts now, they’ll never get anything!